exonum/exonum-doc/src/architecture/storage.md

 the following functionality:

 - Get, set and remove value by key
-- Check if the specific key presents
+- Check if a specific key is present in the map
-- Iterate over the key-value pairs
+- Iterate over the key-value pairs in the lexicographic key order
-- Iterate only over keys
+- Iterate over keys in the lexicographic key order
-- Iterate only over values
+- Iterate over values in the lexicographic key order
 - Clear the map (i.e., remove all stored values)

 ### ListIndex